List

 Parameters

-: the list to work on_f
+_L: the list to work on_f: the condition

 Example